-Under these conditions, the front air bag, side air bag, curtain air bag and/or pretensioner systems may not operate properly.
+Under these conditions, the supplemental front air bags, supplemental side air bags, curtain side-impact air bags and/or pre-tensioner seat belt may not operate properly.
 They must be checked and repaired.
 Take your vehicle to a NISSAN dealer.

-If the supplemental air bag warning light is on, it could mean that the front air bag, side air bag, curtain air bag, and/or pretensioner systems will not operate in an accident.
+If the supplemental air bag warning light is on, it could mean that the supplemental front air bag, supplemental side air bag, curtain side-impact air bag systems and/or pre-tensioner seat belt systems will not operate in an accident.
 To help avoid injury to yourself or others, have your vehicle checked by a NISSAN dealer as soon as possible.